Ethical Issues in the Application Process

 - Students who apply Early Decision (ED) are committing to attend that college if accepted.

-- Several colleges now offer Restrictive Early Action (REA), which means that a student may not apply early elsewhere (except, in most cases, to public universities); the student will get an early result, but the college may not consider this decision as binding on the student.
+- Several colleges now offer Restrictive Early Action (REA), which means that a student may not apply early decision, early action, or REA to other private institutions; the student will get an early result, but the college may not consider this decision as binding on the student.

 - Other colleges, including many state schools, have Early Action plans (EA) without the term "Restrictive."
 These function like priority deadlines or rolling deadlines, and the college will allow a student to apply to other colleges without restriction.

 While we respect the colleges’ early application policies, Ramaz expects students who are admitted to a private college Restrictive Early Action or Early Decision to accept that early offer.
 Since there are numerous early plans, please consult with your college adviser before submitting any early application.
 Ramaz will not submit supporting credentials to other colleges for students admitted early to restrictive private colleges.